For teachers

 EZ Grader

-Type total questions and number wrong, get the percentage and letter grade.
-Customizable A/B/C/D scale.
-Full reference table for grading a stack of papers without retyping.
+Type the total questions and number wrong, get the percentage and letter grade instantly.
+Customizable scale and a full reference table for grading a whole stack.

 Open the tool →